-What's it like to study a PhD in Transport Geography?
+What’s it like to do a PhD in Historical Geography?

-Alongside your research, you may be required to attend additional training or assist with departmental duties such as undergraduate teaching.
-You may also have the opportunity to present your research at conferences or publish research in academic journals.
+Alongside your research, you may be required to attend additional training and help with undergraduate teaching.
+You may also have the chance to present at academic conferences and publish your work in journals.

 There are a small number of advertised projects available in Historical Geography, but most candidates will need to design their own project.